jackieluc/lighthouselabs-coding-challenge/README.md

 While we are reporting on things, let's make a report for all of the ships in our area.
 This one is for Transport Canada, as they are the ones watching all the movements of ships.

 Write a function called allShips() which, when called, will return an array of the coordinates of all the ships in your grid.

+## Challenge 15
+Here is an opportunity to prove how powerful your Lighthouse-powering skills are!
+Write a function called firstRock() which will return the coordinates of the first rock in your grid.
+Consider how you might use one of your previously written functions to simplify your task!